seinecle/cowo-function/README.md

 Turn your texts into networks.

-# A replacement for the older cowo verion
+# A replacement for the older cowo version

 This the new version of a project (also named cowo) which I had developed in the early 2010s.